Loheth/clipping-tool-flash/README.md

 - Increase `--motion-threshold` if you get too many false motion regions.
 - Temp files are stored in the system temp dir under `motion_trim/`; ensure enough disk space for extracted frames.

-## License

-Use and modify as needed for your project.